bfirner/essays/20230828-LargeDNNsLookGood--TheyMayBeFoolingUs.md

 even worth it to brush your teeth when powerful language models are going to do everything for us by some time next week?

+It is unfortunate, but people are getting swept away by the hype without considering how to build the future.
-It is unfortunate, but at our current rate of progress it doesn't seem that those possible futures are close.
-It is true that research labs and industrial groups are pressing forward with a seemingly endless compaign of shock an awe--and the breakthroughs in robotics, large language models, and image generation have generated justifiable excitement.
+It is true that research labs and industrial groups are pressing forward with a seemingly endless campaign of shock an awe--and the breakthroughs in robotics, large language models, and image generation have generated justifiable excitement.
 However, if we dig into the underlying technology, we will be forced to admit that stochastic gradient descent (SGD), the "learning" algorithm that is behind all of our current network training, is flawed in a way that